-That possibility has weighed heavily on Atka's tight-knit community of about 70 people, whose small economy is based on subsistence and some commercial fishing.
+That possibility has weighed heavily on Atka's tight-knit community of about 70 people, where the small economy is based on subsistence and some commercial fishing.

 "I like to go hiking and on walks on the beach.
-I like it here," said 12-year-old student Makarius Swetzof.
+I like it here," he said.
 "The only problem, I would say, is the low population."

-"I am very much looking forward to the fact of hanging out with people my own age," said Swetzof.
+"I am very much looking forward to hanging out with people my own age," said Swetzof.
 "First of all, I don't have to take hikes by myself anymore.
 Also playing dodgeball!
 Because I am very good in dodgeball."

 The new boys are middle and high schoolers, and they all felt too shy for an interview.
-But as the first gym period of the year got underway, they dove right into a game of dodgeball with Swetzof and the other students.
+But during the first gym period of the new year, they dove right into a game of dodgeball with Swetzof and the other students.

 "Boys!
-Don't bean the girls so hard!" shouted Mills.
+Don't bean the girls so hard!" called Mills.
 "It's time to clean up!"

-With the day wrapping up, parents arrived to pick up their kids, and they said they were happy to see the building so lively.
+With the day wrapping up, parents arrived to pick up their kids, and many said they were happy to see the building so lively.

 Crystal Dushkin grew up attending Atka's school.
 Now, she has two daughters in the elementary grades and a baby at home.

 "Those kids love going to school every day," said Dushkin.
-"It's a huge deal for my family.
+"So [enrollment] is a huge deal for my family.
 For all of us out here.
 You know, just trying to think about what Plan B was going to be if it didn't go through …"

 Atka has several kids preschool-aged and younger, so Dushkin said she has high hopes that enrollment will stay steady in the years to come.

-If it doesn't, her family will consider homeschooling.
+If it doesn't, her family will consider homeschooling — or maybe even moving away.
 But if it does, she said her kids will get to enjoy all of the good things that come with the small school: the close relationships, the lessons connected to local culture, and the tradition of doing an outdoor activity every Wednesday afternoon.

 "It's a unique way, and I think it suits our village lifestyle," said Dushkin.
 "Our kids do really well.
 They learn a lot.
 So I don't think you have to be in a big school to have your kids get a really good education."

-Mills said everyone in Atka is excited that education will continue this year.
+Mills said everyone in Atka is excited that access to education will continue this year.